In vivo Strategic Skills Awards

 - This is an important initiative reflecting concerns which have been raised regarding the funding of high-quality research training in an area of strategic importance to the life sciences industries in the UK

 - To ensure departments do not feel under financial pressure to keep students away from high-cost research training which is strategically important for the UK

 What the awards cover

-- Additional funding to cover the costs of integrative mammalian research skills in BBSRC and MRC PhDs
+- Additional funding to cover the costs of integrative mammalian research skills in BBSRC PhDs

-- Funding is only available to supplement studentships funded by BBSRC and MRC, in particular studentships funded from BBSRC and MRC Doctoral Training Partnerships (DTPs)
+- Funding is only available to supplement studentships funded by BBSRC, in particular studentships funded from BBSRC Doctoral Training Partnerships (DTPs)

 - Funding will be available on an individual student project basis.
 Projects must involve a significant component of high quality in vivo training and research.
 Priority will be given to projects that use advanced in vivo recording techniques that maximize the data obtained from each animal and minimise disturbance.
 Projects in which the in vivo component comprises of the generation of a transgenic line or the use of animals solely as sources of tissues or biological fluids will not be considered for funding, as they do not provide a sufficient level of in vivo training.

 - Applications are invited relating to individual PhD projects which will commence in the coming academic year.
 This may be either when a new BBSRC funded student will be starting their PhD, or where an existing BBSRC PhD student will be starting the research phase of a 4-year PhD programme (i.e. after a rotation or taught first year).

 - It is not necessary to have a named student in place or departmental DTP allocations finalised at the time of making an application.